jju/stubbl/matches/gcxi-05-ctbc.md

 Pick: Claws

 The Tatters couldn't quite manage to keep the Claws out of the endzone enough to make a difference.
-This probably puts an end to most of the star Tatters' seasons to make this a devleopmental workout.
+This probably puts an end to most of the star Tatters' seasons to make this a series of developmental workouts.

 > Weather: Nice
 > Toss: CT-Receive